angular/angular/aio/content/guide/elements.md

 - <b>Easy dynamic content in an Angular application</b>

-  Transforming a component to a custom element provides an easy path to creating dynamic HTML content in your Angular application.
+  Transforming a component to a custom element provides a straightforward path to creating dynamic HTML content in your Angular application.
 HTML content that you add directly to the DOM in an Angular application is normally displayed without Angular processing, unless you define a _dynamic component_, adding your own code to connect the HTML tag to your application data, and participate in change detection.
 With a custom element, all of that wiring is taken care of automatically.

 - <b>Content-rich applications</b>